unsplash/ts-redux-finite-state-machine-example/article/index.md

 ## Setting the scene

-Throughout this article we will use the example of a simple photo gallery.
+Throughout this article we will use the example of a simple photo gallery search.
 The application starts in a `Form` state, where the user may enter a query.
 Upon form submission the `Search` event is triggered, and the application should transition into a `Loading` state.
 When request either fails or succeeds, corresponding events `SearchFailure` and `SearchSuccess` are triggered the application should transition into the `Failed` or `Success` states, respectively.
 We can represent this as a [statechart] diagram:

 ![](./statechart.png)